 Treatments for Long Sleepers

-Studies are ongoing to assess the benefits and downsides of restricting long sleepers’ available time to sleep.
-A small initial study found that restricting the sleep times of older long sleepers did not negatively impact aspects of their health, like insulin sensitivity and glucose tolerance.
-That said, larger studies with a more diverse group of long sleepers are needed to know whether any treatments are appropriate.
+There is no specific treatment for people who are long sleepers.
+Studies are ongoing to determine whether it is beneficial for natural long sleepers to try to decrease the duration of their sleep.
+An initial study found that restricting the sleep times of older long sleepers did not negatively impact aspects of their health, like insulin sensitivity and glucose tolerance .
+Larger studies with a more diverse group of long sleepers are required to know whether any treatments are necessary or appropriate.

 Practical Tips for Long Sleepers

 Adjusting to being a long sleeper can be challenging.
 Many long sleepers only feel refreshed and alert during the day if they are able to sleep for an extended block of time at night.
-This may require establishing a consistent daily schedule that includes extra time for sleep.
+This may require establishing a consistent daily schedule that allots extra time for sleep.

 - Set an early bedtime: Going to bed earlier can provide more time for sleep, especially for people who have to wake up at a set time in the morning for school or work.